 With crackling leaves underfoot and shorter days on the horizon, it's time to stow away the summer gear, break out the sweatshirts and make our transition into cool evenings and frosty mornings.
 Below are just a handful of celestial highlights to look forward to in this season of pumpkins, apple cider and the occasional high-flying witch.

 October's New Moon will give way to dark skies and excellent opportunities to view everything from Uranus to galaxies, star clusters and nebulae.

 Catch the Draconids meteor shower (Oct.
 7 and 8)

 The first of two meteor showers this month, the Draconids get their name from the northern constellation of Draco the Dragon from which they appear to radiate.
-Like other showers, this one is caused by Earth passing through debris shed by a periodic, 1.2 mile-wide comet called 21P/Giacobini–Zinner.
+This particular shower is caused by Earth passing through debris shed by a periodic, 1.2-mile-wide comet called 21P/Giacobini–Zinner.

-While the light of a waning gibbous moon will wash out all but the brightest shooting stars, there's still reason to reserve a bit of time to look.
-Past Draonids sometimes have surprised astronomers with their extreme intensity.
+This year's Draconids display will benefit from a New Moon, with dark skies making even the faintest shooting stars visible.
+Past Draconids have sometimes surprised astronomers with their extreme intensity.
 The showers of 1933 and 1946 in particular produced thousands of shooting stars per hour and rank as two of the best meteor storms of the 20th century.

 Should history repeat itself, the evenings of Oct.
-7 or 8 should give you your best shot at witnessing peak displays from this shower.
+7 or 8 should give you the best shot at witnessing peak displays.

 Look for the zodiacal light (Oct.
 15-30)